 While our programs are flexible and can be fit to your requirements, an example of a typical day is as follows:

 8:00 AM Volunteer leaves home and takes public transport (or in some cases walks) to the project with other volunteers and program staff.
 You will be given a plan for your work.
 There is usually a tea break and a lunch break.
 Work and hours is dependent on the project and location that the volunteer is participating in.

 2:00 PM-5:00 PM Work at the project usually ends.
 The volunteer at this point is free to visit and explore the city.
-When you first arrive you will also have the city tour in the afternoon and the night tour during the evening.
 You may also want to spend additional time with the children at your project up until the late afternoon.

 7-7:30 PM Dinner with the host family.

 If a volunteer is taking advantage of the Spanish language course, they will usually volunteer for half the day and take Spanish lessons for 1-4 hours in the other part of the day.